 - Repair frequency and costs: These issues often led to more frequent (and pricier) trips to the mechanic.

-If you’re shopping for a third-gen Mini, it might be prudent to steer clear of these early models.
+If you’re shopping for a third-gen Mini, it might be wise to steer clear of these initial models.
 They’re the least recommended years in this generation, with reliability issues that could put a damper on your Mini Cooper joy ride.

 Check out the NHTSA 2014, 2015 Mini Cooper recalls and grievances.